jack-bradshaw/Spyglass/README.md

 ### Default annotations
 The simplest way to define defaults is using the `@DefaultTo` annotations.

-The previous example can be modified to set the default title to "Untitied document" by adding the `@DefaultToString` annotation to the `setTitle` method.
+The previous example can be modified to set the default title to "Untitled document" by adding the `@DefaultToString` annotation to the `setTitle` method.
 ```java
 @HandlesString(R.styleable.ExampleView_title)
 @DefaultToString("Untitled document")